acend/kubernetes-basics-training/content/en/docs/02/_index.md

 ## Projects

-As a first step on the cluster we are going to create a new Project.
+As a first step on the cluster, we are going to create a new Project.

-A Project is the logical design used in OpenShift to organize and separate your applications, Deployments, Pods, Ingresses, Services, etc. on a top-level basis.
+A Project is a logical design used in OpenShift to organize and separate your applications, Deployments, Pods, Ingresses, Services, etc. on a top-level basis.
 Authorized users inside a Project are able to manage those resources.
 Project names have to be unique in your cluster.